-PIN/BALL NAMES
+PIN/ BALL NAMES

-Pin/Ball Name Туре Function V {CC} Supply NAND Power Supply V {SS} Supply Ground I/O0 to I/O7 Input/output Data inputs/outputs: The I/O0 to 7 pins are used as a port for transferring address, command and input/output data to and from the device.
+Pin/ Ball Name Туре Function V CC Supply NAND Power Supply V SS Supply Ground I/O0 to I/O7 Input/output Data inputs/outputs: The I/O0 to 7 pins are used as a port for transferring address, command and input/output data to and from the device.
 ALE Input Address latch enable: The ALE signal is used to control loading address information into the internal address register.
 Address information is latched into the address register from the I/O port on the rising edge of WE# while ALE is High.
 CLE Input Command latch enable: The CLE input signal is used to control loading of the operation mode command into the internal command register.
 The command is latched into the command register from the I/O port on the rising edge of the WE# signal while CLE is High.
 CE# Input Chip enable: The device goes into a low-power Standby mode when CE# goes High during the device is in Ready state.
 The CE# signal is ignored when device is in Busy state (R/B# = L), such as during a Program or Erase or Read operation, and will not enter Standby mode even if the CE# input goes High.
 RE# Input Read enable: The RE# signal controls serial data output.
-Data is available t {REA} after the falling edge of RE#.
+Data is available t REA after the falling edge of RE#.
 The internal column address counter is also incremented (Address = Address + I) on this falling edge.
 WE# Input Write enable: The WE# signal is used to control the acquisition of data from the I/O port.
 WP# Input Write protect: The WP# signal is used to protect the device from accidental programming or erasing.
 The internal voltage regulator is reset when WP# is Low.
 This signal is usually used for protecting the data during the power-on/off sequence when input signals are invalid.
 R/B# Output Ready/busy: The R/B# output signal is used to indicate the operating condition of the device.
-The R/B# signal is in Busy state (R/B# = L) during the Program, Erase and Read operations and will return to Ready state (R/B# = H) after completion of the operation.
-The output buffer for this signal is an open drain and has to be pulled-up to V{CC} with an appropriate resister.
-If R/B# signal is not pulled-up to V{CC} ("Open" state), device operation can not guarantee.
-Vcc Supply NAND Power Supply
+The R/B# signal is in Busy state ( R/B# = L) during the Program, Erase and Read operations and will return to Ready state (R/B# = H) after completion of the operation.
+The output buffer for this signal is an open drain and has to be pulled-up to $V{CC}$ with an appropriate resister.
+If R/B# signal is not pulled-up to $V{CC}$ ("Open" state), device operation can not guarantee.
+NC - No connect: NCs are not internally connected.
+They can be driven or left unconnected.

-- See Device and Array Organization for detailed signal connections.
+- 1. See Device and Array Organization for detailed signal connections. - 2.
 If See Asynchronous Interface Bus Operation for detailed asynchronous interface signal descriptions.